truenas/middleware/docs/userguide/freenas_storage.rst

 * :ref:`Replication Tasks`: used to schedule the replication of snapshots over an encrypted connection.

-* :ref:`ZFS Scrubs`: used to schedule ZFS scrubs as part of ongoing disk maintenance.
+* :ref:`Scrubs`: used to schedule ZFS scrubs as part of ongoing disk maintenance.

-* :ref:`ZFS Snapshots`:
+* :ref:`Snapshots`:

 These configurations are described in more detail in this section.